Dampa Tiger Reserve

 Dampa Tiger Reserve or Dampha Tiger Reserve is a tiger reserve of western Mizoram, India.
-It covers an area of about 500 km2 in the Lushai Hills at an altitude range of 800-1100 m.
+It covers an area of about 500 km2 in the Lushai Hills at an elevation of 800-1100 m.
 It was declared a tiger reserve in 1994 and is part of Project Tiger.

 The tropical forests of Dampa Tiger Reserve are home to a diverse flora and fauna.
 It consists of forest interpolated with steep precipitous hills, deep valleys, jungle streams, ripping rivulets, natural salts licks.
 Dampa Tiger Reserve is not easily accessible unlike other park where you can ride on a four wheeler but one has to walk through the forest if one wishes to sight animals.

 In the tiger census of 2018, no tiger was found in this reserve.
-A tiger was spotted recently after seven years.

 Etymology

 The word Dampa means "lonely men" and refers to a local narrative about a village, where a lot of the women died.

 History

 The protected area was initially established as wildlife sanctuary in 1985 with an area of about 680 km2, which was reduced to about 340 km2.
 In 1994, it received the status of a Tiger Reserve with an area of 500 km2 and thus became part of Project Tiger.

-Jurisdiction is under two ranges, namely Teirei Range and Phuldungsei Range.
-Workers consist of a field director who is headquartered in W. Phaileng.
-There are also about five foresters and 10 regular forest guards.